-According to Lisa Evans, Infection Preventionist for Uintah Basin Healthcare, "Effective during the flu season (now through May), visiting children under the age of 14 will not be permitted in ER, Med/Surg, ICU or OB areas.
+According to Lisa Evans, Infection Preventionist for Uintah Basin Healthcare, "Effective during the typical flu season (October-May), visiting children under the age of 14 will not be permitted in ER, Med/Surg, ICU or OB areas.
 This is for the safety of both the children and the patients".